FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 # C# Guidelines

-AlgoStudio uses a subset of C# to compile to TEAL.
+Algorand for Visual Studio uses a subset of C# to compile to TEAL.
 Invalid syntax is reported as error-level diagnostics that appear in the build or IDE outputs.

 This article offers guidance on limitations and options.